 There is a boat ramp at the northern end of Cooya Beach providing access to the Mossman River.
 It is located on Native Title land, however, it remains managed by Council.
-In addition to the boat ramp, there is access for vehicles to the beach at a number of locations along the foreshore.
-This also includes the construction of moorings by residents along the beach or boats tied to trees (as observed during site inspections) and vehicles accessing the beach via the Council access road through the Council conservation area.
+In addition to the boat ramp, there is access for vehicles to the beach at several locations along the foreshore.
+This also includes the construction of moorings by residents along the beach and vehicles accessing the beach via the Council access road through the Council conservation area.
 These activities have caused a disruption to the vegetation cover along the foreshore and have the potential to cause erosion and negatively impact essential wildlife habitats.

-Boats moored off the Cooya Beach foreshore
+Boats moored off the Cooya Beach foreshore.